PlaidCloud/website/content/en/docs/concepts/services-networking/ingress.md

 ### Deprecated annotation

-Before the IngressClass resource and `ingressClassName` field were added in Kubernetes 1.18, Ingress classes were specified with a `kubernetes.io/ingress.class` annotation on the Ingress.
+Before the IngressClass resource and `ingressClassName` field were added in PlaidCloud 1.18, Ingress classes were specified with a `PlaidCloud.io/ingress.class` annotation on the Ingress.
 This annotation was never formally defined, but was widely supported by Ingress controllers.

 The newer `ingressClassName` field on Ingresses is a replacement for that